lluisalemanypuig/elo-chess-tracker/README.md

 	http://localhost:8080
 	https://localhost:8443

+The `8080` and `8443` are the default ports.
+Change them here if you changed them in the `configuration.json` file.

 ### From any other machine

 To access the webpage from a different machine, one has to first find out the IP address of the machine the webpage is running on.
 For this, run the command